cloudsolver/aws-soa/atoms/SSM Parameter Store.md

 aws ssm get-parameters-by-path --path /parking --recursive --with-decryption
 ```
 ### Parameter Policies
-Advanced parameters supports policies.
+Advanced parameters support policies.
 Once you create an Advanced Parameter - you cannot downgrade it.

-#UseCase How do you create a db credential expires in 90 days and a reminder be sent 15 minutes?
+#Question  How do you create a DB credential that expires in 90 days and a reminder be sent within 15 days?

 Create the credential in the parameter store with multiple policies
 ```
 "Type":"Expiration".